BenoitAdam/nullDC4Wii/README.md

 ### Does it support Atomiswave ?

-Not yet, this could ask 0.5Mb.
-Doable yes, probably not worth the effort.
+Not yet, this could ask between 0.03 and 0.5Mb of RAM.
+Doable yes, maybe not really worth the effort.
 But you can use Atomiswave hacks for dreamcast, lots of them do work.

-### Does it support NAOMI ?
+### Will it support NAOMI ?

 Definitly not, the recent Dynarec/JIT (= fps boost) and ARM7 cache ask for more RAM, we have no more place to add 16Mb for NAOMI Ram

-### Does it support NAOMI ?

 ### Controls are messy / this doesn't work / My Propad isn't recognize etc...